 SEC Fast Answers – Rule 506

-From the SEC’s “Fast Answers” Page: Rule 506 of Regulation D Rule 506 of Regulation D is considered a “safe harbor” for the private offering exemption ofSection 4(a)(2) of the Securities Act.
+Rule 506 of Regulation D Rule 506 of Regulation D is considered a “safe harbor” for the private offering exemption of Section 4(a)(2) of the Securities Act.
 Companies relying on the Rule 506 exemption can raise an unlimited amount of money.
-There are actually two […]
+There are actually two distinct exemptions that fall under […]

 Who regulates the stock market in the US?

 The stock market has many different regulators.
 The primary regulator is the Securities and Exchange Commission.
-The stock markets are governed by their own organizations, under the direction of the SEC.
+The stock exchanges are governed by their own organizations, under the direction of the SEC.
 Stock brokers and brokerage firms are regulated by the Financial Industry Regulatory Authority (FINRA) which was formerly known as […]

 FINRA – Financial Industry Regulatory Authority